-Summary: SD card formatter plays an important role in the daily life, and MiniTool Partition Wizard is the best SD formatter that supports various file systems.
+SD card formatter plays an important role in the daily life, and has been widely used in every aspect of our life.
+MiniTool Partition Wizard is the best SD formatter that supports various file systems.
+Download the freeware to have a try!

 Today SD card (including mini SD and micro SD) is widely used in many aspects of our life.
 For example, we use it on camera, camcorder, PDA, mobile phone, MP3 player, notebook, digital voice recorder, game console, automobile data recorder, etc.